cbcoutinho/project_euler/README.md

-This repository contains some implementations of Euler problems in different languages
+This repository contains some implementations of Euler problems in different programming languages